smddev/site/src/content/projects/test-automation-network.md

 ## Outcome

-Our solution became corporate standard for test automation is a large US company (5000+ employees).
+Our solution became corporate standard for test automation in a large US company (5000+ employees).